 1. The skip-the-line benefit saves you significant time - and if you are spending only a limited amount of time in Paris, why waste any of it by standing in line?

-2. Buying the Pass online before you travel is super-convenient and saves you time and hassle after you arrive.
-If you don't know much French, buying online is so much easier than trying to explain what you want to someone who doesn't speak much of your language!
+2. Buying the Pass online before you travel is super-convenient and saves you time and hassle after you arrive, plus if you buy it from links to Get Your Guide in this article, you can get a full refund if you need to cancel at least one day before your scheduled start day.
+Also, if you don't know much French, buying online is so much easier than trying to explain what you want to someone who doesn't speak much of your language!

 3. Being able to sign up for a time slot in advance, as many attractions require right now, forces you to plan your itinerary for each day in advance.
 This will save you time once you're in Paris and give you a better experience.